carneybill/carneybill.github.io/content/blog/Whats-your-Martech-stack-look-like.md

 Stack diagrams are great pictures to look at but there needs to be a detail document behind it where you'll have links to their privacy policies as well as their function for your organization.

 After the descritoption I typically list an opinion in a table for quick reference.
-This way at a glance if you are in legal or IT you'll quickly communicate why you are using the product and what information they have provided on their privacy polcies.
+This way at a glance if you are in legal or IT you'll quickly communicate why you are using the product.

 **Category** | **Objective** | **Vendor** | **Rating** | **Cost**
 :------: | :------:| :------:| :------:| :------: